SHOCK CINEMA

 Laurence Oliver, Jacqueline Bisset and David Janssen in Sun Myung Moon's infamous Korean War fiasco.

-International Guerrillas:
+International Guerillas:

 A Salman Rushdie-loathing, Pakistani action-comedy-musical.

-In the Beach House (Casotto):
+In the Beach House [Casotto]:

 Jodie Foster in a strange and sexy Italian seaside comedy.